hyundai-robotics/doc-hi6-operation/2-operation/9-axis-origin.md

     ![](../_assets/tp630/k-record_eng.png)

-7. Change the robot’s posture and repeat the above steps 5–6 more than four times.
+7. Change the robot's posture and repeat the above steps 5-6 more than four times.

-* Change the robot’s posture using all six axes as much as possible.
+* Change the robot's posture using all six axes as much as possible.
 Moreover, change the axis angle by at least 30 degrees.

 8. Touch the \[system\] button &gt; \[6: Auto Calibration &gt; 1: Optimize axis origin and tool length\] menu.